-Traditional undergraduate programs offered in the Business Department lead to a Bachelor of Business Administration degree (BBA) or Bachelor of Science in Business Administration (BSBA) degree.
+Traditional undergraduate programs offered in the Business Department lead to a Bachelor of Business Administration degree (BBA.
 The objective of these programs is to prepare students to actively participate in society and culture, and to respond intelligently, creatively, and humanely to the dynamic demands of the modern business environment.
 Students are encouraged to develop a sense of their own worth, an understanding of others, and a commitment to their own responsibilities as future business leaders.
 Emphasis is placed upon career orientation within the context of an applied liberal arts background.

 Each business program consists of the General Education Program, a core of business courses, and a major concentration.
-Available majors include accounting, business administration, business management, finance, health care administration, marketing, and sport and recreation management.
+Available majors include accounting, business administration, business management, data science, finance, health care administration, marketing, and sport and recreation management.

 The choice of a business minor provides students with the opportunity to do study in a single business discipline, to enhance their general education and to complement the concentration of their major field.
 Students plan their programs in consultation with their academic advisor.
-Minors are offered in business administration, information technology, management, marketing, and sport and recreation management.
+Minors are offered in business administration, construction management, data analytics, finance, health care administration, management, management information systems, marketing, military science (ROTC) and sport and recreation management.